 It is a helpless feeling to be involved in a Child Protective Services (CPS) case in Texas.
-I have, unfortunately, never had the opportunity to speak to a parent who has any sort of interaction with CPS and has told me that the experience was straightforward.
-It is not uncommon for these parents to tell me that they were misled, lied to or not communicated with for days or even weeks at a time.
+Unfortunately, I have never had the opportunity to speak to a parent who has any interaction with CPS and has told me that the experience was straightforward.
+It is not uncommon for these parents to tell me that they were misled, lied to, or not communicated with for days or even weeks at a time.
 All of this goes on while your child is removed from your home and taken to live at a relative or complete stranger's home.
-To say that parents that go through CPS cases are under a great deal of stress, much of it caused by CPS itself is an understatement from my experiences.
+Parents who go through CPS cases are under a great deal of stress, much of it caused by CPS itself is an understatement from my experiences.

 If you don't ask, the answer is always, "No." That is something that my grandmother told me a lot when I was younger.
-Basically, it means that if you don't stand up for yourself you will never get the results that you want.
-You can ask for something and the answer you receive could be "yes" or "no." Either way, you have a chance of getting what you want.
+Basically, if you don't stand up for yourself, you will never get the results you want.
+You can ask for something, and the answer you receive could be "yes" or "no." Either way, you have a chance to get what you want.
 If you fail to ask, for whatever reason, your problem will not be addressed.
-There is a chance that you could get what you want but it is unlikely, even in the best of circumstances.
+There is a chance that you could get what you want, but it is unlikely, even in the best of circumstances.
 CPS cases are not the best of circumstances.

-The bottom line is that if you don't stand up for yourself nobody will do so.
-Your attorney can and will once he or she becomes involved, but prior to hiring an attorney, you are the person who is in charge of your case.
+The bottom line is that if you don't stand up for yourself, nobody will do so.
+Your attorney can and will once he or she becomes involved, but before hiring an attorney, you are the person who is in charge of your case.
 Don't rely on a CPS employee to provide you with updates.
-You need to ask for them.
-If something doesn't make sense to you, ask questions and do not stop until you understand.
-Remember this isn't a misunderstanding you're having about your cable bill- this is your child we're talking about.
+It would be best if you asked for them.
+If something doesn't make sense to you, ask questions, and not stop until you understand.
+Remember, this isn't a misunderstanding you're having about your cable bill- this is your child we're talking about.

-Even if you are not the biggest fan of your CPS caseworker assigned to work with you, it is essential that you be able to work with him or her to complete whatever steps are necessary to have your child returned to you or to have your case closed.
-Your caseworker will have a supervisor and you should ask for their name as well.
-That way you can have two person’s information to follow up with in the future.
+Even if you are not the biggest fan of your CPS caseworker assigned to work with you, you must be able to work with him or her to complete whatever steps are necessary to have your child returned to you or to have your case closed.
+Your caseworker will have a supervisor, and you should ask for their name as well.
+That way, you can have two person’s information to follow up with in the future.

 If you have gone to court and have been ordered to attend counseling or therapy for an addiction or anger management problem, you could choose to wait for the CPS caseworker to find you a class to take.
-Or, you could seek whatever resources you are able to and update your caseworker as you do so.
-Once you have found people to help you let the caseworker know so that she can give you the go-ahead to proceed.
+Or, you could seek whatever resources you can and update your caseworker as you do so.
+Once you have found people to help, you let the caseworker know so that she can give you the go-ahead to proceed.

 After court appearances (known as hearings), the judge may issue rulings that order you to do or not do a certain activity.
-Sometimes these orders will not be in your favor, other times they may be ones that you agree with.
-Regardless, it is important for you to be able to follow the instructions from the judge and to do exactly as you are instructed.
+Sometimes these orders will not be in your favor.
+Other times they may be ones that you agree with.
+Regardless, you need to follow the instructions from the judge and do exactly as you are instructed.
 You are not waiving your right to stand up for yourself by following the instructions of a judge.
-You are participating in the process, and that is a large part of the battle to get your child back home.
+You are participating in the process, which is a large part of the battle to get your child back home.

-Just because you are not with your children physically does not mean that you can't take an active and involved role in their well-being on a day to day basis.
+Just because you are not with your children physically does not mean that you can't take an active and involved role in their well-being daily.
 No matter how you feel- scared, angry, frustrated- your child likely feels those same emotions on an even more enhanced level.
-Help yourself and your child by doing whatever you can to help him or she makes it through this period as easily as possible.
+Help yourself and your child by doing whatever you can to help him, or she makes it through this period as easily as possible.